GRANITE STATE ADAPTIVE SPORTS

 AHA Level One & Two Hippotherapy Specialist Trained

-Marlee Fraser Walker BSW
+Marlee Fraser Walker BSW, CTRI

 PATH International Certified Therapeutic Riding Instructor